bezols/DOHT/README.md

 1. After a successful build, open the program up.
 2. Open Destiny on your Modified PS3 **(You must be online and on the 1.24 Taken King patch)**
-3. On the tool, click Connect to Console, and follow through the pop-up boxes
+3. On the tool, click Connect to Console, and follow through the pop-up boxes (Some people get stuck on the attach part, just click the refresh button until text pops up in the box and click connect)
-4. If the tool connected successfully, you'll see the status text change.
-If not, connection was unsuccessful Most commonly your IP was wrong or the connection method you selected (CCAPI, TMAPI, PS3MAPI) was incorrect
+5. If the tool connected successfully, you'll see the status text change.
+If not, connection was unsuccessful.
+   Most commonly your IP was wrong or the connection method you selected (CCAPI, TMAPI, PS3MAPI) was incorrect.
+   Also remember TMAPI users must be using a debug eboot.
-5. Do **NOT** enable any cheats until you are in-game and can actually move your character.
+6. Do **NOT** enable any cheats until you are in-game and can actually move your character.
-6. Once in a patrol instance or mission, you can enable functions
+7. Once in a patrol instance or mission, you can enable functions

 ### How to OOB